nmenny/Audioctopus/README.md

 - `file`: a file to play.
 Must be one of .mp3, .webm or .ogg
 - `loop`: (**optional**) if <tt>true</tt> plays the audio in a loop.

-Warnings: The bot must be connected to a channel in order for it to work.
+**Warnings**: The bot must be connected to a channel in order for it to work.

 Result: